moleike/armourd/README.md

 It is more suited to sysvinit-based systems; newer init systems, such as [upstart](http://upstart.ubuntu.com/) or [systemd](http://www.freedesktop.org/wiki/Software/systemd/), service recovery is readily available.

+armourd does not start services, i.e. its not an init daemon; on the other hand, it runs independently of your init system, and thus is portable across Linux devices.

+Forking servers will have their children terminate before restart.
+Although it is designed to recover system daemon programs, it can actually recover any application, with the limitation that currently only supports single-instance applications unless using the [D-Bus](http://dbus.freedesktop.org/) interface (see below).

+*It does not recover applications hanging*.

 Dependencies
 ------------